A Review of THRIVE 2020

 Each firm has its own specific template or file generated from its fund administration tool to send to investors.
 Then someone from the firm to confirm the generated file and compare it to the communication preferences saved in their CRM.
 Correspond easily allows our clients to upload a template and leverage their AIM database to generate those communications automatically and without error.

 Firms can have subgroups within a single fund that need to receive an email or document that the entire list of investors does not need to receive due to a side-letter agreement.
 For clients with Correspond, users can generate a report to easily identify and segment their fund investors.

 Rolling out in the relaunch of Correspond – Investor Edition is a new delivery report.
 Previously, once a batch was sent, users didn’t have a centralized location to view all of the stats around the send.

-The new intuitive delivery report includes charts and filtering that makes it easy for the user to view which recipients have seen the shared documents in both ShareSecure and opened emails.
+The new intuitive delivery report includes charts and filtering that make it easy for the user to view which recipients have seen the shared documents in both ShareSecure and opened emails.
 Firms have more transparency and can expect those “I never received that email” calls to disappear.